Renewal: The Interplay of Returning and Becoming

-Nature's relentless drive for renewal can be witnessed throughout the year, especially in spring.
-Watching the resilient crocus push confidently through the last remnants of snow teaches us valuable lessons about calling, courage, and commitment to thrive.
+Nature's relentless drive for renewal can be witnessed throughout the year, especially during the spring.
+Watching the resilient crocus push confidently through the last remnants of snow teaches us valuable lessons about the recurring call for courage and commitment to thrive.

-Poet Mark Nepo captures the truth of nature's perennial calling to return and renew, beautifully:
+Poet Mark Nepo beautifully captures the truth of nature's perennial calling to return and renew:

 Every year, around the scalp of the planet, the caribou run the same path of migration along the edge of the Arctic Circle.
 They are born with some innate sense that calls them to this path.
 And every year, along the way, packs of coyote wait to feed on the caribou.
 And every year, despite the danger, the caribou return and make their way.